Angstrem (company): Angstrem-T

 In early 2007 it was widely speculated that AMD (now GlobalFoundries) was planning to sell its old 130 nm-process equipment from an unnamed plant located in Dresden, Germany to Angstrem-T, a company in Angstrem JSC corporate group, in order to speed up its upgrade to 300mm wafers.

 In 2008 the Angstrem-T, entered a joint venture with the German company M+W Zander (Exyte) to build a semiconductor plant in Zelenograd, Russia.
 It was intended to produce ICs designed for the production of integrated circuits with topological node size of 130 nm (200mm wafers).
 Total investment in the construction of this plant amounted to about $100 million and additional ~$100–130 million was invested in the company later, with a significant share going for a clean room.
 6000 square meters of production facilities were built.
 The fab was provided with a central heating, electricity generation, and cooling system running on natural gas.

 In 2018 due to Ukraine-related US sanctions economically struggling and unable to pay its debt, Angstrem-T went bankrupt and was taken over by its primary creditor VEB.RF bank.
 In 2020 the latter sued Angstrem JSC for partial damages as it was in surety of the loan given earlier to Angstrem-T by VEB.RF (2008).
 At the time, the company was owned by Leonid Reiman, a Russian ex-minister.
-VEB.RF has acquired all Angstrem-T euipment via its subsidiary company called NM-Tech («НМ-Тех») in mid 2021 that further has been contrated to produce banking cards for Mir (payment system).
+VEB.RF has acquired all Angstrem-T equipment via its subsidiary company called NM-Tech («НМ-Тех») in mid 2021 that further has been contrated to produce banking cards for Mir (payment system).

 According to one report the bankruptcy revealed that at the time the Angstrem-T was only able to reach 250 nm node process.
 It's also speculated that 3-year-long delivery delay of photolithography equipment (90-130 nm node) bought from AMD in 2009 has contributed to the company's insolvency.

 On February 22, 2022, in response to the recognition of Ukrainian break-away regions in Donetsk and Luhansk by Vladimir Putin, president of Russia, the U.S. Department of the Treasury has imposed sanctions on JSC Angstrem-T company freezing its assets and prohibiting individuals and entities in the United States' jurisdiction from doing businesses with it.